 - Lukla–Pangomg–Bhasme–Najing–Cholem–Kolakharka-Kothe–Thangnak–Khare (Mera Peak Base Camp).

 Most trails are quite sheer rocky and become slippery after rain and snow.
-Until April or May, winter snows generally stay on the passes and on high altitude trails.
+Until April or May, winter snows generally stay on the passes and on high-altitude trails.
 One particular hazardous area is the trail between Mumbuk and Yangle because of unstable and dangerous rockfall.
 Trekkers in this area should move quickly and watch for falling rocks.
 Mountain sickness can also be a serious risk if elevation gains are rapid without proper acclimatization.

 National Park General Code of Conduct

 Follow the minimum impact code while trekking so that you and your host (local nature and people) benefit for indefinite years to come.
 Because what you benefit from a particular tourism destination at present and future largely depends on how you impact the local environment and culture.

 - The use of firewood is prohibited.

-- Don’t light campfire.
+- Don’t light a campfire.
 Cook with kerosene or gas and take sufficient warm clothing.

 - Choose lodges that use alternatives to wood for cooking and heating.